gddisney/Katamari/README.md

 4. [KatamariLambda](docs/KatamariLambda.md): A serverless compute platform designed to handle event-driven workloads and scalable function execution.
 KatamariLambda allows you to define, schedule, and execute functions across distributed systems.

-5. [KatamariUI](docs/KatamariUI.md): A Streamlit-like UI framework integrated with FastAPI and WebSockets.
+5. [KatamariUI](docs/KatamariUI.md): A asynchronous UI framework integrated with FastAPI and WebSockets.
 It allows dynamic page rendering, theming, real-time updates, and components like charts, forms, and tables.

 6. [KatamariCharts](docs/KatamariCharts.md): A charting component of the ecosystem, supporting both **Chart.js** and **Matplotlib** for generating visualizations and embedding them within the **KatamariUI**.